FirEc00l/EM_174A/README.md

 http://electromen.com/en/products/item/motor-controllers/dc-motor-below-10A/EM-174A

 EM-174A allows you to control:
- - Speed of motors (Voltage): With a value between 0 and 255 (0: 0V - 255: Max V)
+ - Motor speed (Voltage): With a value between 0 and 255 (0: 0V - 255: Max V)
  - Current limit: With a value between 0 and 255 (0: 0A - 255: Max A)
  - Direction